The Christmas raffle has now closed, thank you to everyone who took part! You can take part in our New Year raffle which opens on 2 January.

 For the Christmas Raffle, we will issue a free to enter bonus draw of £200.
 Players that have received a golden ticket in the postal letter and include the ticket within the reply envelope along with the completed entry form, will be entered into the golden ticket prize draw.
 Entry is limited to one Golden Ticket entry per raffle entrant.

 In the bonus prize process, all entries are entered into the separate random draw, the first number drawn wins the £200.
 The bonus prize chance of winning per entry is estimated as 1 in 29,337.

 The bonus prize is £200.
 Each Raffle entry costs £1.

-Thank you to everyone who took part in the Battersea Spring Raffle 2018.
+Thank you to everyone who took part in Battersea's Summer raffle.
 Your support means the world to the dogs and cats in our care.
-The winners have now been drawn and the lucky winners are listed below – huge congratulations to all of you!
+Winners for our Summer raffle are listed below:

 2nd prize £1,000